-The purpose of this photo gallery is to introduce the beginning DIY'er to some of the decorative patterns that are commonly used in designing patios, walkways, and similar hardscape projects.
-Brick patterns are covered here, although designs can also be stamped into concrete.
+The purpose of this photo gallery is to introduce the beginning DIYer to some of the decorative patterns that are commonly used in designing patios, walkways, and similar hardscape projects.
+Brick patterns are covered here, although designs can also be stamped into the concrete.

-Brick patterns include the basket weave (sometimes spelled as one word), herringbone and running bond.
+Brick patterns include basket weave (sometimes spelled as one word), herringbone, and running bond.
 The photos here provide examples.
 For a tutorial on construction, see this article on building brick patios.
-That... tutorial instructs readers to start with a relatively easy hardscape project: building a patio without having to cut your pavers.
+That tutorial instructs readers to start with a relatively easy hardscape project: building a patio without having to cut your pavers.

 In the context of masonry, think of the herringbone design as consisting of parallel rows of lightning bolts.
 A herringbone design could also be described as consisting of rows of L shapes; in each row, starting from the bottom L shape (that is, a vertical brick resting on a horizontal brick), each succeeding L shape is nestled atop the crook formed by the two bricks below it.

 The herringbone design is sometimes described informally as simply a "zigzag" pattern.
 Used on a fabric (in contrast to its use in masonry in laying bricks or in a herringbone stamped concrete pattern), the constituent shape is usually the V rather than the L.